popey/snappy-docs/build-snaps/build-on-lxd-docker.md

 ---
 layout: base
-title: "Build on LXD or Docker"
+title: Build on LXD or Docker
 ---

 Snaps can be built inside containers, allowing you to build in a pristine environment or one tailored to your needs.